-The Claimant may ask for Request for Review forms which may be obtained by contacting the U of U Health Plans Appeals and Grievances Department.
-A Request for Review form or a written appeal will be treated as received by the U of U Health Plans Appeals and Grievances Department (a) on the date it is hand-delivered to the above address and room; or (b) on the date that it is deposited in the U.S. Mail for first-class delivery in a properly stamped envelope containing the above name and address.
+The Claimant may ask for Request for Review forms which may be obtained by contacting the University of Utah Health Plans, Appeals Committee Chairperson, 6053 Fashion Square Dr., Suite 110, Murray, UT 84145.
+A Request for Review form or a written appeal will be treated as received by the University of Utah Health Plans Appeals and Grievances Department (a) on the date it is hand-delivered to the above address and room; or (b) on the date that it is deposited in the U.S. Mail for first-class delivery in a properly stamped envelope containing the above name and address.
 The postmark on any such envelope will be proof the date of mailing.
-Written appeals must be sent to the U of U Health Plans Appeals and Grievances Department address shown on page 5.
+Written appeals must be sent to the University of Utah Health Plans Appeals and Grievances Department following address shown on page 5.
+The Claimant has the right to contact the Office of the Montana State Auditor, Commissioner of Securities and Insurance (CSI), for assistance with an appeal.
+They can be reached at 840 Helena Ave, Helena, MT 59601, (406) 444-2040.